Students from 15 school districts attend the VBTC, including:

 Depending on each school's bus schedule, classes at the Technology Center are available both morning and afternoon.

 High school credit for Technology Center programs is issued by the student's local high school.
-For students enrolled in a dual enrollment (college) credit program, students receive both high school credit from their school district, and college credit from the participating area community college.
+For students enrolled in a college credit programs, students receive both high school credit from their school district, and college credit from the participating area community college.

 The Van Buren Technology Center has programs available in 15 of the National Career Clusters, for a total of 28 available CTE programs.
 Please see the individual program descriptions for information about each program.